shiy1022/slab_qick_calib/README_experiments.md

 - `ResSpecPower`: 2D version that sweeps both frequency and power
 - `ResSpec2D`: 2D version for repeated measurements

-Note that harmonics of the clock frequency (6144 MHz) will show up as "infinitely" narrow peaks!
+Note that harmonics of the clock frequency will show up as "infinitely" narrow peaks!

 **Key Parameters**:
 - `start`: Start frequency (MHz)